clayton-halim/cs246e-notes/Notes/problem_23.md

      +---------------------+
 ```

-If you have cyclic data, you may have to physically vreak the cycle (or use `weak_ptrs`)
+If you have cyclic data, you may have to physically break the cycle (or use `weak_ptrs`)

 Also watch: